A win-win scenario

 To recap, City Union Bank, previously one of IGC’s largest holdings, was reduced, while positions in DCB Bank, Indian Bank, Yes Bank and Jammu & Kashmir Bank were sold in their entirety.
 Then, reflecting concerns about the impact on international trade, the exposure to overseas businesses was also reduced.
 This provided cash, which the manager was able to deploy following the market sell off.

-New additions included: Gujarat Gas (this was profiled in more detail in our May 2020 note – see page 12 of that note); Aegis Logistics (logistics provider to the oil, gas, and chemicals sectors); ICICI Lombard (general insurance) and CCL Products (an instant coffee manufacturer).
+New additions included: Gujarat Gas (this was profiled in more detail in our May 2020 note – see pages 12 and 13 of that note); Aegis Logistics (logistics provider to the oil, gas, and chemicals sectors); ICICI Lombard (general insurance) and CCL Products (an instant coffee manufacturer).

 Gaurav observes that the market has been highly focused on household, large cap names.
 Consequently, it has been overlooking the small- and mid-caps which will also benefit from increased economic activity as the economy recovers, and from falling costs.
 Gaurav observes that there has been a lot of value compression, creating a lot of opportunities in the space.

 IDFC First Bank, Persistent Systems and Multi Commodity Exchange are new names that have been added to the portfolio.
 These are discussed in more detail below.
 We have also provided an update on Welspun India, a long-term IGC holding that has performed strongly this year.

 IDFC First Bank – transitioning to a new age bank